Oakland Rent Control

 Share

-Am I covered by Oakland Rent Control?
+Am I covered by the rent increase limitations under the Oakland Residential Rent Adjustment Program?

 The Oakland Residential Rent Adjustment Program applies to all rental units in Oakland with the following exceptions: